Jupiternerd/Jupiternerd/README.md

 # I would be majoring in art if it actually paid well.

-I can draw, code, write, model (not the flashy cool kind), anything you want- Always new to learning new things, as long as it's not boring.
+I can technically draw, code, write, model (not the flashy cool kind), anything you want- Always new to learning new things, as long as it's not boring.

 Currently learning Blender.